Kyriosity/convert-smth/readme+/_project_concepts.md

 ## Conversion
 Conversion between units of the same nature (measure) is one of cornerstones of this lib.
-Basically there're two ways
+Primarily there're two methods:
 + tabled
 + functional

 ### Rational (tabled)
-*Rational* since based on a cross factor, a case of invertible function (works two-way)
+*Rational* since based on a cross factor, a case of linear invertible function (always works two-way).
+Example: foots to meters and vice versa.

 ### Functional
-Functional is usually a non-linear function.
-Quite much of them are one-way (a good example in the mathematics is hashing).
+Functions are usually non-linear relations, desribed by formalae.
+Quite many of them are one-way (a good example in mathematics is hashing).

 ## Presentation